Houstonia procumbens

 Houstonia procumbens, the roundleaf bluet, is a perennial species in the family Rubiaceae.
 It is native to the southeastern United States: Louisiana, Mississippi, Alabama, Georgia, Florida and South Carolina.
 Its native habitats include disturbed sites, and moist, open, sandy areas.
 Flowers bloom March to October.

+This species can occur as an erect or creeping perennial or annual.
+Its leaves are oppositely arranged and are ovate to suborbicular in shape.
+They may reach a length between 7 and 10 millimeters in length and 4 to 10 millimeters wide.
+The flowers are white in color and have four petals.